sbrn3/group-holiday-split/README.md

 is to have the total of your bids be more than the price of the house per night.
 This means that you are willing to pay for more than you are actually staying.
 Of course you are then subsidizing everyone else's stay, but if you are willing to pay to leave a good room empty, then it is up to you.

+### Playing it cheap
+So what if you don't care where you sleep as long as you get the absolute cheapest option?
+Well you have to value the popular rooms lower than everyone else (so that you don't win them) but that means that you will have to increase your value on a lower popularity rule to have the correct total cost across rooms.
+Actually the cheapest way is to bid as high as possible on the popular rooms but to only slightly lose.

+e.g. If Sam wants to have a really cheep room.
+Therefore if Michael bids $100 on room 1 and $50 on room 2, then Sam should bid $99 on room 1 and $51 on room 2.
+Slightly losing the bid for room 1.

+You are probably better off just bidding normally instead of trying to game the system.